yaokai-liu/xRe/README.md

 And there are some different expressions:
 1. **Const Expressions**: Const expression means can be computed and replaced with their value before match stage.
-2. **Variables**: Variables are those identifiers with lower letters, digits or underscore but not start with digits.
+2. **Variables**: Variables are those identifiers consistent with only lower letters, digits or underscore but not start with digits.
    1. Using `=` can assign an xRe structure to a variable in an xRe string.
    2. Using `@` can call the structure of it in match program in an xRe string.
    3. Using `#` can get its order number in variable array, only can be using in expressions.